Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Kansas

 The POSC is updated as needed to monitor additional needs identified and referrals for services.
 The POSC shall be monitored to determine whether referrals are made to appropriate services and whether services are delivered to the infant and family or caregiver.

-Upon closure of a family service/family preservation case, the POSC shall be provided to the family.
+Upon closure of a family service or family preservation case, the POSC shall be provided to the family.
 The family has the option to continue services and monitoring by community services and resources.